MatiasVara/virtioml/README.md

 # virtioml
-This repository contains tools to model devices that conform to virtio specification
+This repository contains VIRTIO Modeling Language, which is a set of tools to model devices that conform to virtio specification.